SilentCircle/contact-discovery/README.md

 them.

-Usually, the process involves reading your whole address book, sending it off to a server somewhere (probably in China) for each contact to be looked up.
+Usually, the process involves reading your whole address book, sending it off to a server somewhere (probably to the NSA) for each contact to be looked up.
 The contacts that turn out to actually have the app installed are then returned, and the app knows that you can send those people a message.